Q: What is paracord?

 A: KRUGER EveryDay Carry is a two-person enterprise, and most of the items we sell are handmade by us personally, one by one in the order we receive requests.
 We never ship anything we are not satisfied with or wouldn't carry ourselves.
 We are proud of that, but it also means our capacity can be stretched at times and orders might take time to produce.
-Still, we usually always manage to produce your items and ship within a week from payment is received.
+Still, we usually manage to produce your items and ship within two weeks from the order is placed in our system.

-The postal service from Sweden is reliable, but international delivery times are not under our control.
-An order to the US usually takes approximately 2-3 weeks.
+We can never guarantee a specific delivery date, especially not under the current pandemic situation.
 Different customs rules around the world also sometimes create delays so delivery times are estimates.
 If you want a faster service we recommend to pay extra for DHL EXPRESS or the option of DHL EXPRESS SHARED DELIVERY.

 Once the order is shipped, you will get emails from us updating you with your tracking number so you can follow it to your door or post box.
 Please note that it is not us who update the tracking system, but the postal service companies.
 Usually an order shows up in the domestic postal tracking system only once it has arrived to the country in question.